hamidb80/iterrr/readme.md

 result2 # do whatever you want with the final result
 ```

-another problem with `std/seqtutils` is, that you have to convert your iterable to `seq` before using `filterIt` or `mapIt` or `...`.
+Another problem with `std/seqtutils` is that you have to convert your iterable to `seq` before using it with `filterIt`/`mapIt`/`...`

-I mean:
 ```nim
 (1..20).filterIt(it > 5) # doesn't work
 (1..20).toseq.filterIt(it > 5) # works fine
 ```
-which can be quite expensive (time/resource consuming) task.
+Which can be quite expensive(time/resource consuming) task.

 ## The Solution
-imagine yourself writing almost the same style, while getting the same benefit of imprative style.

-well, we are not alone, we have macros!
+`iterrr` uses the ultimate power of meta programming to bring you the what you just have wished.

 **by writing this:**
 ```nim